 The client typically begins by tasking the procurement department with the job of preparing the RFP or Tender document and selecting the vendor.
 This procurement, or purchasing, process is based on an approved process for managing and auditing compliance with regulation, legal and financial controls.
 It includes a method for evaluating and scoring proposals to ensure a fair and competitive outcome, as well as a competitively priced supply of the products or services.

 Before preparing the RFP or Tender, the procurement department will take proactive steps to position themselves for success.
-Here’s a breakdown of the pre-bidding preparation process.
+Here’s a breakdown of the process.

 - Key Stakeholder Communication: The procurement team will work closely with legal, finance, health and safety, human resources, environmental, operations and IT departments to ensure compliance and identify and mitigate risks.

-- Identify Bidding Strategy: The procurement team will work closely with their internal client, or the department issuing the bid.
-Together they will determine the products or services and formulate a bidding strategy.
+- Identify Strategy: The procurement team will work closely with their internal client, or the issuing department.
+Together they will determine the products or services and formulate a strategy.

-- Vet and Approve Bidding Strategy: There are a number of factors that will influence and control the bidding strategy and optimize results, including market conditions, pricing, and timing.
+- Vet and Approve Strategy: There are a number of factors that will influence and control the strategy and optimize results, including market conditions, pricing, and timing.

-- Identify Prospective Bidders: The team will either develop a list of prospective bidders or prepare the selection criteria that will be used to determine which companies can participate.
+- Identify Prospective Vendors: The team will either develop a list of prospective vendors or prepare the selection criteria that will be used to determine which companies can participate.

 - Define Evaluation: To support decision-making, the client will define the evaluation model used to compare proposals and pricing on a level basis.
 For example, this might be some what-if scenarios to model the effect of changes to the volume of work, time period or procured work-scope.

-- Prepare Bidding Document: Once the bidding strategy is formulated, and approved by management, the work of preparing the RFP or Tender document begins.
-This will involve detailed consultation with involved internal parties to prepare the documentation that will be issued to potential bidders.
+- Prepare Documents: Once the strategy is formulated, and approved by management, the work of preparing the RFP or Tender documents begins.
+This will involve detailed consultation with involved internal parties to prepare the documentation that will be issued to potential vendors.

 Next stop: issuing the RFP or Tender.

 Before the RFP or Tender is issued, the capture team will take proactive steps to position themselves for success.
-Here’s a breakdown of the pre-bidding preparation process.
+Here’s a breakdown of the process.

 - Client Networking: Identify and build relationships with client decision-makers and influencers to better understand their needs and boost your reputation and qualifications.